skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

             .. grid-item-card::  ✅ Ease of use
                 :text-align: center

-                ..
-                    TODO(romilb): We should have a comparison of a popular Kubernetes manifest vs a SkyPilot YAML in terms of LoC in a mini blog and link it here.

-                No complex kubernetes manifests - write a simple SkyPilot YAML and run with one command ``sky launch``.
+                No complex kubernetes manifests - write a :ref:`simple SkyPilot YAML <sky-compare-k8s-simpler-yamls>` and run with one command ``sky launch``.

             .. grid-item-card::  📋 Interactive development on Kubernetes
                 :text-align: center